DavidJones011/MATH5610_TermProject/README.md

 it to the receiver where the data is communicated to the operator of the vehicle.
 The vehicle class was provided, as well as a built in "trip" starting at a lamp post with provided longitude and latitude coordinates.

-To aid the reader's understanding, we have also included the file from the assingment which includes all the prompts and mathematical reasoning.
+To aid the reader's understanding, we have also included the file from the assingment which includes all the prompts and mathematical reasoning (*see hw01_tp.pdf).
 We were tasked with doing the mathematics and setting up the equations by hand, and then translating the equations into code, in our case, Python --> Unix.